 Inauguration fashion: Purple, pearls, American designers

-Joe Biden and Kamala Harris showcased American designers at their inauguration Wednesday, and Harris gave a nod to women's suffrage and Shirley Chisholm in pearls and purple.
+Joe Biden and Kamala Harris showcased American designers at their inauguration Wednesday, and Harris gave a nod to women's suffrage, Shirley Chisholm and her beloved sorority in pearls and purple.

 Michelle Obama, Hillary Clinton and Laura Bush also donned hues of purple.
 Harris has cited Chisholm, a Democrat from New York, as an inspiration for her career.
 Chisholm was the first Black woman elected to Congress and the first Black major-party candidate to run for U.S. president.

-Pearls had a strong fashion showing, in line with a social media campaign.
-Nobody in attendance did them quite like Jennifer Lopez — from earrings to bracelets — as she sang “This Land is Your Land.”
+Pearls had a strong fashion showing, in line with a social media campaign that had inauguration watchers donning strands in support and celebration of Harris.
+Nobody in attendance did them quite like Jennifer Lopez — from earrings to bracelets — as she sang “This Land is Your Land" in head-to-toe white Chanel.

-Rep. Barbara Lee, a California Democrat, wore a pearl necklace owned by Chisholm.
+Rep. Barbara Lee, a California Democrat, wore a pearl necklace owned by Chisholm herself.
 It was a gift from Chisholm's goddaughter.

 “Because of Shirley Chisholm, I am,” Lee, who is Black, posted on Twitter.
 “Because of Shirley Chisholm, Vice President Harris is.”

-Jill Biden wore an ocean-blue wool tweed coat over a dress by American designer Alexandra O’Neill of the Markarian label.
-The new first lady's matching coat and dress set included a velvet collar and cuffs on the coat, and a chiffon bodice and scalloped skirt on the dress.
+Jill Biden wore an ocean blue wool tweed coat over a dress by American designer Alexandra O’Neill of the Markarian label.
+The new first lady's matching coat and dress included a velvet collar and cuffs on the coat, and a chiffon bodice and scalloped skirt on the dress.
 The neckline of the dress is embellished with Swarovski pearls and crystals.
 The same crystals adorn the coat.
-The outfit was handcrafted in New York City's Garment District and hand-finished by O'Neill in her studio in Manhattan's West Village, according to a company statement.
+The outfit was handcrafted in New York City.

 Véronique Hyland, fashion features director for Elle magazine, noted the wins for young American designers.